TWBug/GoldCardHenge/content/about.en.md

 The Taiwan Employment Gold Card is a combined visa, work permit, and residence permit, launched in 2018.
 The card gives you the right to stay and work in Taiwan for 1 to 3 years, and you can apply online without sponsorship.
 It comes with open-work rights, so you can work for any (or multiple) companies in Taiwan or start your own business.

-Qualification is based on an assessment of your professional skills.
-You don't need to have already secured a job in Taiwan.
-The Gold Card costs between USD 100 and USD 310 depending on your nationality and your card's duration.

-A perfect application takes 30-days.
-However, if additional supporting documents are requested, expect a time frame of 50-60 days.

 ## Four-in-One